An Optimal Design Framework for Lasso Sign Recovery: Approximate Local Optimality Criteria

 The summarized versions of \eqref{eqn:CS_sign_crit} and \eqref{eqn:CS_crit} across $\lambda$ will be denoted similarly to their exact design counterparts from Section~\ref{sec:loc}, replacing $\Phi$ with $\psi$.

-The criteria $\psi_\lambda$ and $\psi_\lambda^{\pm}$ involve a single variable, but are still challenging to optimize analytically.
-Numerical optimization of these criteria, however, is straightforward and computationally efficient.
-We demonstrate numerical optimization of these new criteria for the situation of $p=10$, $k=4$, $\beta=2$, and $n=10$.
+The criteria $\psi_\lambda$ and $\psi_\lambda^{\pm}$, as well as their summarized versions, involve a single variable but are still challenging to optimize analytically.
+Fortunately, numerical optimization of these criteria is straightforward and computationally efficient.
+We demonstrate numerical optimization of these new criteria for the situation of $p=10$, $k=4$, and $\beta=2\sqrt{10}$.
 Figure~\ref{fig:CS_combined} shows the contour plots of $\psi_\lambda$ and $\psi_\lambda^{\pm}$.
-The optimal $c$ values for the corresponding $\psi_\Lambda$ and $\psi_\Lambda^\pm$ are $0.14$ and $0$, respectively.
-The resulting optimal $\C$ matrices then match the ideal forms for the $Var(s+)$ and $UE(s^2)$-criterion.
+The optimal $c$ values for the corresponding integral summary measures, $\psi_\Lambda$ and $\psi_\Lambda^\pm$, are $0.14$ and $0$, respectively.
+The resulting optimal $\C$ matrices then match the ideal forms for the $\text{Var}(s+)$ and $\text{UE}(s^2)$-criterion.
 While these ideal $\C$ are not possible for SSDs, this example provides further justification for these two heuristic SSD criteria for sign recovery under the lasso.